rodrigueg/rodrigueg.github.io/content/background.md

 <span style='text-align: justify;'>

-Rodrigue got his Master's degree in Applied Mathematics in 2019 at the University of Bordeaux (France).
-During his degree, among other classes, he got to explore theoretical aspect of Deep Learning, stochastic algorithms, methods used in Computer Vision and Signal Processing, Data Mining methods, and High dimensional statistics.
+In 2019, Rodrigue earned his Master’s degree in "Applied Mathematics and Statistics, specialization in Statistical and Stochastic Modeling" from the University of Bordeaux (France).
+During his studies, he explored, among other topics, the theoretical aspects of Deep Learning, stochastic algorithms, signal and image processing methods, as well as data mining and high-dimensional statistical techniques.

-    Rodrigue received his Master's degree with honors.
+    Rodrigue graduated with honors.

 </span>